ibm-cloud-docs/account/exporting-usage.md

 #### Account summary CSV version 0.2
 {: #account-summary-csv-version-0-2}

-You will get CSV version 0.2 if the data that you're viewing is from February 2023 to October 2023.
+You get CSV version 0.2 if the data that you're viewing is from February 2023 to October 2023.

 | CSV Header          | Description                                        |
 |---------------------|-------------------------------------------------|